-C.4 UMAP projections
+Appendix C.4.
+UMAP Projections

-To visualise the spatial structure of the metric space of proteins equipped with KnotoEMD we used the non-linear dimension reduction technique UMAP40 on the KnotoEMD distance matrices.
+To visualise the spatial structure of the metric space of proteins equipped with KnotoEMD, we used the nonlinear dimension reduction technique UMAP [40] on the KnotoEMD distance matrices.
 This dimension reduction technique requires choices of four parameters:

-n_neighbors: a constraint on the size of local neighbourhood considered in the dimension reduction.

-min_dist: the minimum distance separating points in the reduced dimension space.

-metric: the metric used to compare the points of the input space (in our case rows of a large distance matrix).

-n_components: the target dimension of the low dimensional space to which we project.
+- n_neighbors: a constraint on the size of local neighbourhood considered in the dimension reduction. - min_dist: the minimum distance separating points in the reduced dimension space. - metric: the metric used to compare the points of the input space (in our case rows of a large distance matrix). - n_components: the target dimension of the low dimensional space to which we project.

 The parameter n_neighbors controls the emphasis on local vs global structure preservation in dimension reduction, and was set to 60 representing $\sim 10\%$ the number of points.
 The parameter min_dist affects the ability for points to tightly pack in the low dimensional embedding, and was set to 0.3 to balance fine and broad topological structure.
 Our plots were not highly sensitive to the choice of either the n_neighbors or min_dist parameter.
 We set metric = 'precomputed' to indicate that our input is a distance matrix rather than a sample-feature matrix.
-We produced both 2 and 3 dimensional plots45.
+We produced both 2 and 3 dimensional plots [46].

-C.5 The knotted/unknotted homologous pair
+Appendix C.5.
+The Knotted/Unknotted Homologous Pair

-It is important to notice that KnotoEMD captures at the same time information on the topology and geometry of open ended knots.
-Indeed, while it efficiently detects different structural and geometrical feature among proteins forming open trefoils, it is at the same time able to distinguish proteins with almost superimposable structures differing only by a strand passage, as in the case of the pair knotted AOTCases/unknotted OTCases4, shown in Figure 9.
-The complete distance matrix and the order of the proteins considered are available on our GitHub repository45.
+Note that KnotoEMD captures information on the topology and geometry of openended knots at the same time.
+Indeed, while it efficiently detects different structural and geometrical features among proteins forming open trefoils, it is at the same time able to distinguish proteins with almost superimposable structures differing only by a strand passage, as in the case of the pair knotted AOTCases/unknotted OTCases [4], shown in Figure A4.
+The complete distance matrix and the order of the proteins considered are available on our GitHub repository [46].

-Figure 9.
+Figure A4.
 KnotoEMD of knotted and unknotted proteins with sequence similar to 3KZN.
-The deeply knotted AOTCases with PDB entry 3KZN has sequence higly similar to several unknotted proteins.
-The heat-map shows pairwise distances for proteins in this group.
+The deeply knotted AOTCases with PDB entry 3KZN has sequence highly similar to several unknotted proteins.
+The heat map shows pairwise distances for proteins in this group.
 The first 17 entries represent the knotted ones, while the following ones are unknotted.
-The pair knotted AOTCases/unknotted OTCases, whose structures are almost superimposable4, is highlighted.
+The pair knotted AOTCases/unknotted OTCases, whose structures are almost superimposable [4], is highlighted.